Govt pushing country towards bankruptcy, financial emergency: Congress

 "Here there is an obliging, pliant RBI governor who has done what none of his predecessors was willing to do," he said.

-Sharma said the CRB has been brought to the minimal level.
-"Below that you cannot go because RBI's own standing as a central bank will collapse," he said.
+Sharma said the CRB has been brought to minimal level.
+"Below that you cannot go because RBI's own standing as a central bank will collapse.
+Nobody is willing to accept 5.5 per cent shaving off 1.3 per cent of CRB.
+The government has done it out of sheer desperation.
+Its policies have brought the economy to ruin," he noted.

 Sharma said after the transfer from the RBI, there is nothing more for the bank to transfer because they have touched a red line.